yihui/yihui.org/content/cn/2005-06-04-something-about-sirius.md

 slug: something-about-sirius
 ---

 Historically, many cultures have attached special significance to Sirius.
-Sirius was worshipped in the valley of the Nile long before Rome was founded, and many ancient Egyptian temples were constructed oriented so that light from the star could penetrate to their inner altars.
+Sirius was worshiped in the valley of the Nile long before Rome was founded, and many ancient Egyptian temples were constructed oriented so that light from the star could penetrate to their inner altars.
 The Egyptians based their calendar on the heliacal rising of Sirius, which occurred just before the annual flooding of the Nile and the Summer solstice.
 In Greek mythology, Orion's dog became Sirius.
 The Greeks also associated Sirius with the heat of summer: the name Sirius is derived from Seirios meaning "the scorcher".
 This also explains the phrase "dog days of summer".

 There are a few unsolved mysteries regarding Sirius.